The Glacier National Park Conservancy is the official non-profit fundraising partner of Glacier National Park.

 Retail Operations Manager

-Renee works in West Glacier and also supports retail operations at Big Hole National Battlefield, Grant-Kohrs Ranch, and several National Park and Forrest Service Ranger Stations.
+Renee works in West Glacier and also supports retail operations at Big Hole National Battlefield, Grant-Kohrs Ranch, and several National Park and Forest Service Ranger Stations.
 She is responsible for recruiting and training the seasonal retail staff.

 Renee’s first Glacier Park summer was in 2005 working at Sperry Chalet, and her sense of connection to the park grew strong over ten seasons of hosting guests there.
 After being displaced by the Sprague Fire in 2017, she joined the Conservancy team to support efforts to rebuild the Sperry dormitory and to discover exciting new ways to share her love of Glacier Park with visitors.
 When she’s not at work, Renee enjoys baking cookies and taking long walks in the mountains.